This guide explores how you can make the most out of Microsoft Ad Grants for nonprofits.

 Google restricts Ad Grant accounts by placing their ads below paid ads and requires them to meet ongoing eligibility requirements.

-Microsoft differs in that it has very few restrictions and no limitations on impression share since it’s on the same level as paid ads.
-This makes it easier for nonprofit advertisers to reach more users and target bottom-of-the-funnel search terms.
+In contrast, Microsoft has few restrictions and no limitations on impression share since ad credits given to nonprofits are on the same level as paid ads.
+This makes it easier for nonprofit advertisers to reach more users and target terms for-profit businesses and large organizations might also create ads for.

 Targeting features

-Microsoft allows advertisers to target specific audiences with more granular targeting strategies.
-For instance, you can target users based on device type and also opt not to display campaign ads on desktops.
+Microsoft allows advertisers to target specific audiences with granular targeting strategies.
+For instance, you can target users based on device type and opt not to display campaign ads on desktops.

-Takeaway: Both programs can be incredibly beneficial to your cause.
+Takeaway: Both Google and Microsoft’s ad programs can be incredibly beneficial to your cause.
 As we’ll explore later, your best bet for maximizing your marketing potential is to participate in both programs.
-How you leverage the two programs should differ though, so you can take advantage of each platform’s unique quirks.
+To take advantage of each program’s unique quirks, your approach will need to differ, however.

 How to Apply for the Microsoft Ad Grant Program

-To get started with Microsoft Ad Grants, nonprofits must undergo a vetting process that gives them access to the program and an arsenal of other Microsoft products.
+However, during their pilot program, to get started with Microsoft Ad Grants, nonprofits would undergo a vetting process before being given access to the program and an arsenal of other Microsoft products.
 The process is simple and will look familiar to people who have previously applied for the Google Grant.

 To apply for the program, you’ll need to follow these basic steps: